Forgottenit/restaurant/README.md

       git commit -m “Commit Comment”
       git push

+### GitHub Deploment
+- Navigate to Project
+- To launch project type python3 manage.py runserver to launch on local host
 ### Heroku Deployment
 - In Heroku, on the app go to the Deploy section
 - Click GitHub  in the "Deployment method" section